girishbist/documentation/on-premise/requirements/network.rst

 ~~~~~

 The DMCM agent listens on port 2003 and can be installed on guest virtual machines.
-The server(s) upon which the worker, monitor, and dispatcher services run must be able to communicate to the agent on this port.
+The server(s) upon which the subscriber, monitor, and dispatcher services run must be able to communicate to the agent on this port.

 To summarize:

 * Communication from guest virtual machines to the dispatcher server on port 3302

-* Communication from the workers, monitors, and the dispatcher service to the guest virtual machines on port 2003
+* Communication from the subscribers, monitors, and the dispatcher service to the guest virtual machines on port 2003

 .. note::
    If the Agent Proxy is being used then only traffic to and from the agent proxy needs to be allowed in place of "guest virtual machines".
-In AP environments the worker/dispatcher/monitor communication to the DMCM agent happens **through** the agent proxy.
+In AP environments the subscriber/dispatcher/monitor communication to the DMCM agent happens **through** the agent proxy.
 Inbound communications from guest virtual machines to the dispatcher also then happen through the agent proxy.

 DMCM Communications
 ~~~~~~~~~~~~~~~~~~~~~~~~~